As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Physical protections for outdoor use
+• Durable coatings and design for outdoor use

 Cons